airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 curl -X GET https://api.surveysparrow.com/v3/responses?survey_id=789
 ```

-To enable static partitions for the [Woocommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/#order-notes) order notes, the configuration would look like this:
+To enable user-configurable static partitions for the [Woocommerce API](https://woocommerce.github.io/woocommerce-rest-api-docs/#order-notes) order notes, the configuration would look like this:
-* "Partition values" are set to the list of order ids to fetch
+* Set "Partition values" to "User input"
+* In the "Value" input, click the blue user icon and create a new user input
+* Name it `Order IDs`, set type to `array` and click create
-* "Current partition value identifier" is set to `order`
+* Set "Current partition value identifier" to `order`
 * "Inject partition value into outgoing HTTP request" is disabled, because the order id needs to be injected into the path
 * In the general section of the stream configuration, the "Path URL" is set to `/orders/{{ stream_partition.order }}/notes`

-When partition values were set to `123`, `456` and `789`, the following requests will be executed:
+When order IDs were set to `123`, `456` and `789` in the testing values, the following requests will be executed:
 ```
 curl -X GET https://example.com/wp-json/wc/v3/orders/123/notes curl -X GET https://example.com/wp-json/wc/v3/orders/456/notes